 Online Master's in Community-Based Education & Leadership

-Stevenson University’s online Master of Arts in Community-Based Education & Leadership is designed to meet the growing demand for highly-qualified professionals to teach, lead, and manage in non-formal and informal education settings.
+Stevenson University Online’s Master’s in Community-Based Education & Leadership program is designed to meet the growing demand for highly-qualified professionals to teach, lead, and manage in non-formal and informal education settings.
 Practicing professionals will gain the knowledge and skills to become effective educators and change leaders in their organizations.
-Upon completion of the master’s program, graduates will have the ability to meet the needs of diverse populations of learners, build transformative learning communities, and foster collaborative partnerships within the expanding non-formal educational sector.
+Upon completion of the master’s program, graduates will obtain the ability to meet the needs of diverse populations of learners, build transformative learning communities, and foster collaborative partnerships within the expanding non-formal educational sector.

 Community Education Leaders

 Designed for professionals engaged in community education, such as community parks and recreation, youth and family education, library education, or state, regional or national agencies tasked with educating the public.
 Courses include how to effectively educate and engage communities, build innovative programming, and develop strategic plans for sustainability.

 Provides the knowledge and skills for professionals to be more effective youth educators while advancing their career potential.
 Professionals learn strategies to support the social, emotional, and cognitive development of youth and gain an understanding the personal, family, and cultural influences that lead to positive outcomes.
 Courses include skill development in grant writing, managing volunteers, and fundraising in community organizations.

 Professionals will develop skills in community engagement, advocacy, and fundraising in order to enhance their organization’s effectiveness.
 The program equips professionals with the knowledge and skills to grow and develop their volunteer base, conduct program development and evaluation, and use data to drive evidence-based decision making.

 Higher Education Professionals